unburied/labs-curriculum/Labs Curriculum/Sprint 4 - Presenting your work/GP1_Blog Presentation.md

 #### Your tasks

-* Your instructor and Career Specialist go over what you will deliver this week (your module inquiries, sprint challenge, etc) and ask you to set up a Medium account.
+* Your instructor goes over what you will deliver this sprint (your module inquiries, sprint challenge, etc.) and asks you to set up a Medium account.

 ----

 ## After Class

 Take a few minutes to review the principles you've learned.
 What questions do you still have?
-Remember, your instructor, TL, and Labs Support Hours are here to help.
+Remember, your instructors, TPLs, and Labs Support Hours are here to help.
 Don't hesitate to reach out.